T-Ralph/javascript-exercise-blog/README.md

-# JavaScript Assignment - Blog Post by T-Ralph
+# JavaScript - Blog Post by T-Ralph

 ## Requirements
 - Create a class named “Article” which contains a constructor and output method: